Deep probabilistic programming

 from Bayesian statistics.
 We apply DPP to problems in bioinformatics, notably

-protein folding and protein evolution, and other areas.
+protein structure and evolution, and other areas.
 We also

 develop new inference methods for DPP, notably based on Stein variational